Charing Cross Road (film)

 Charing Cross Road is a 1935 British musical romance film directed by Albert de Courville and starring John Mills, June Clyde, Derek Oldham and Belle Baker.
-The film takes its title from the Charing Cross Road that runs through Central London, and its plot concerns the denizens of theatrical boarding houses living there.
+It was written by Clifford Grey and Con West, based on the 1934 radio play by Gladys Keyes and Clay Keyes.
+The film takes its title from the Charing Cross Road that runs through Central London, and its plot concerns the denizens of its theatrical boarding houses.